atuinsh/atuin/README.md

 </p>

 - store shell history in a sqlite database
+- backup shell history to the cloud
-- back up e2e encrypted history to the cloud, and synchronize between machines
+- the same history across terminals, across session, and across machines
 - log exit code, cwd, hostname, session, command duration, etc
 - smart interactive history search to replace ctrl-r
 - calculate statistics such as "most used command"